XGovFormBuilder/digital-form-builder/designer/README.md

 # Test coverage threshold

+Designer has 2 test frameworks, lab from hapi and jest.
-Unit test coverage threshold, code coverage below which, build will fail is set by using lab's switch -t 89. see test-lab-cov script in package.json
+Unit test coverage threshold, code coverage below which build will fail is set separately for different frameworks

-for jest tests take a look at jest.client.config.js, jest.server.config.js
+lab - test threshold is configured using lab's switch -t, take a look at test-lab-cov script in [package.json](package.json) to check current value

+jest - test thresholds are configured in [jest.client.config.js](jest.client.config.js) ,[jest.server.config.js](jest.server.config.js)

+at the moment jest is breaking builds strictly only for line coverage

 ## License